codeborne/klite/TUTORIAL.md

 # Klite Tutorial

-This tutorial will guide you through the process of creating a TODO API backend appliation.
+This tutorial will guide you through the process of creating a TODO REST API backend application using Kotlin & Klite, including Postgres database.

+To get more information about any class or function, navigate freely inside to see how it works and what optional parameters does it provide.

 ## Dependencies